 How to Combat Tooth Pain

 The first step in combating tooth sensitivity is to schedule a consultation with your Smile Design dentist.
 After a thorough assessment, he or she will be able to identify the cause of your sensitivity.
+If you are experiencing severe tooth pain please seek emergency dental care.
 If you are experiencing discomfort or sensitivity even though your teeth are healthy, there are a few things you can do.
 First, switch to an ADA-approved desensitizing toothpaste, such as Sensodyne®.
 Next, ask your dentist if you could benefit from fluoride treatments, which can re-mineralize and strengthen your enamel.
 This can be performed in-office.
 Your doctor may also recommend a prescription-strength fluoride toothpaste.

 Contact Smile Design Dentistry Today

 If you are experiencing tooth sensitivity, schedule a consultation at one of our Florida Smile Design Dentistry locations to determine why and to receive the advice and treatment that will improve your quality of life.